-You should now discuss your complaint with the Head of Area.
+You should now discuss your complaint with the Head of Department for the area.
 You can do this by telephone, letter, or arrange to meet at college.
-The Head of Area/nominated member of staff may need to make enquiries into your concern, including speaking with any people involved.
+The Head of Department/nominated member of staff may need to make enquiries into your concern, including speaking with any people involved.

 She or he may also ask you to record your complaint on the college's complaints form.
-You will want the Head of Area to find out what has happened, and the time this takes will depend on a number of things.
+You will want the Head of Department to find out what has happened, and the time this takes will depend on a number of things.
 They will agree with you the date by which they will contact you again.
-At this second contact, the Head of Area/member of staff will either tell you that enquiries are continuing, or report that enquiries are complete and offer a suggested resolution.
+At this second contact, the Head of Department/member of staff will either tell you that enquiries are continuing, or report that enquiries are complete and offer a suggested resolution.
 Possible resolutions include: